Hermetic occult books

 One could read a thousand books and not find the great truths revealed in this little volume.
 As Dr Everard writes in his preface: "In this Book, though so very old, is contained more true knowledge of God and Nature, than in all the Books in the World besides, except only Sacred Writ; And they that shall judiciously read it, and rightly understand it, may well be excused from reading many Books..."

 This accurately sums up this book, which was first translated into English in 1650 by Dr John Everard from the Corpus Hermeticum translated into Latin by Marsilio Ficino in the 15th Century.
-As we explain in our note in the sidebar at right, Everard's translations are superb and have much in common with the sublime prose of the King James Bible.
-This is not surprising when we consider that both were written at roughly the same time.
+As we explain in our note in the sidebar at right, Everard's translations are superb and have much in common with the sublime prose of the King James Bible (KJV).
+This is not surprising considering that Dr Everard produced his translation less than forty years after the KGV was published in 1611.

 Very little is known of the enigmatical Dr John Everard, other than that he was an unorthodox theologian deeply versed in the writings of the Neoplatonist philosophers and great mystics.
 In middle life he experienced a great spiritual 'transformation' which led to his translation of this important book.
 In one of his sermons he said that such books can only be understood by the "divine new-man, who is God-born, and who brings to them the Light of the Holy Spirit."
 We agree and say the same in many of our articles, for the unaided intellect can never uncover the occult truths concealed in the Corpus Hermeticum.

 We feel compelled to add that this is not a book for those seeking instant answers or instant enlightenment.
-Like other sacred texts, it requires an understanding of occult symbolism as well as deep study if the reader is to begin to comprehend the Truths it contains.
-As such it is emphatically not a book for the general reader or beginner in occult or mystical studies.
+Like other sacred texts, it requires an understanding of the Mystery Language as well as deep study if the reader is to begin to comprehend the Truths it contains.
+As such it is emphatically not a book for the general reader, the beginner in occult and mystical studies, or those who know little or nothing about esoteric philosophy and Hermeticism.

 NOTE.
 There are several reprints of this book currently available including a softcover edition available from Amazon.
 Print-on-demand and Kindle versions may not be complete.
 Kessinger Books reprints in particular are often of rather poor quality.
-As we update this review in November 2020 the Wizards Bookshelf edition of this book illustrated above is once more available in a smyth-sewn, hardcover edition at a very economical price.
+As we update this review in April 2024 we are delighted to report that the Wizards Bookshelf edition first published in 1977 is once more available.
+It remains a very well made smyth-sewn, hardcover book that will last for many years, now re-issued in an attractive green faux leather binding at a very affordable price.
 Readers on a very tight budget can also read a digitised e-text at the Sacred Text Archive.

 The Virgin of the World of Hermes Mercurius Trismegistus